 Types of Colorectal Cancer

-Colorectal Cancers can be categorised based on the types of cellsthe basic structural and functional unit of all living things (such as cancerous or pre-cancerous), as well as the size, shape and type of cells affected.
+Colorectal Cancers can be categorised based on the types of cells (such as cancerous or pre-cancerous), as well as the size, shape and type of cells affected.

 Pre-Cancerous Colorectal Growths

 Most bowel cancers start as benignnot cancerous, can grow but will not spread to other body parts growths – or polyps – on the wall or in the lining of the bowel.
 While polyps are usually harmless, they can become cancerous if they are of adenomatous origin.
-An adenomaa benign tumour that develops from the epithelial lining of glands in the body (or adenomatous polypa projecting growth of tissue that generally develops on a mucous membrane such as the colon) is a benign tumoura tissue mass that forms from groups of unhealthy cells that can be considered a pre-cursor to cancer if it is not treated.
+An adenomaa benign tumour that develops from the epithelial lining of glands in the body (or adenomatous polyp) is a benign tumour that can be considered a pre-cursor to cancer if it is not treated.

 Adenomatous polyps are often classified by their shape and size.